Henryka Sienkiewicza Street: Building at 38, corner with 17 Mazowiecka street

-Marian Rudnicki, a merchant, was the commissioner of this tenement.
-The latter bore different house numberings: "25 Mittelstraße" in the 1890s, "45 Mittelstraße" (1915) and current "38 Sienkiewicza street".
+Marian Rudnicki, a merchant, commissioned this tenement.
+Its plot received three different house numberings: "25 Mittelstraße" in the 1890s, "45 Mittelstraße" (1915) and "38 Sienkiewicza street" in the present.

-The corner building, in need of restoration, still possesses a nice entrance door decoration, with pilasters flanking the side and a triangular pediment filled with plastered floral motifs and a smiling figure head.
+The corner building, in need of restoration, still possesses entrance door decoration, with pilasters flanking the side and a triangular pediment filled with plastered floral motifs and a smiling figure head.
 This ensemble is replicated on the door opening on Mazowiecka street.